-1. Credits: Many thanks to Dockside Radio, Val Ellis, Terry Sparks and the dozens of people, both cruisers and base stations, who have provided this information.
+1. Credits: Many thanks to Dockside Radio, Val Ellis and the dozens of people, both cruisers and base stations, who have provided this information.
 Cruisers "out there" and dedicated base stations are often the only source of updated information.
 All updates are appreciated.
-Thanks also to those hard working Net Managers, Net Controls, and Relay/Two-way Stations.
-We all appreciate your awesome efforts!
-Please contact Downwind Marine with any changes or additions to this list - email: cruiserinfo@downwindmarine.com.
-Amateur Nets:
+Thanks also to those hard-working Net Managers, Net Controls, and Relay/ Two-way Stations.
+Cruisers appreciate all your efforts!
+Please contact Downwind Marine with any changes or additions to this list: 619-225-9411 or email cruiserinfo@downwindmarine.com.
+2. Amateur Nets:

 MM Nets above are shown in capital letters.
 Other nets listed above provide information or services useful to cruising hams.
-MM Nets are active nearly worldwide 24 hours a day, between 14.300 - 14.32OMHz.
+MM Nets are active nearly worldwide 24 hours a day, between 14.300 - 14.320MHz.